SunstriderEmu/sunstrider-legacy/doc/install_win.md

 ## Compiling The Server

-The only windows compiler supported for now is MSVC 12 (Visual Studio 2013).
+The only windows compiler supported for now is MSVC 14 (Visual Studio Community 2015).
 The server can be compiled in x64 or x86, in Release or Debug mode.

 When downloading dependencies (such as OpenSSL, Boost or MariaDB) you must get the